Uganda March 27-April 5, 2023

 Buganda crisis (1962–1966).
 From the moment the British created the Uganda protectorate, the issue of how to manage the largest monarchy within the framework of a unitary state had always been a problem.
 Milton Obote, of the Uganda People’s Congress (UPC) wanted to rectify what they saw as the regional inequality that favoured Buganda’s special status.

 In May 1966, the Kabaka made his move.
 He asked for foreign help, and the Buganda parliament demanded that the Uganda government leave Buganda (including the capital, Kampala).
-In response Obote ordered Idi Amin to attack the Kabaka’s palace.
+In response, Obote ordered Idi Amin to attack the Kabaka’s palace.
 The battle for the Kabaka’s palace was fierce – the Kabaka’s guards putting up more resistance than had been expected.
-The British trained Captain – the Kabaka with about 120 armed men kept Idi Amin at bay for twelve hours.
+The British-trained Captain – the Kabaka with about 120 armed men kept Idi Amin at bay for twelve hours.
 It is estimated that up to 2,000 people died in the battle which ended when the army called in heavier guns and overran the palace.
-The anticipated countryside uprising in Buganda did not materialise and a few hours later a beaming Obote met the press to relish his victory.
+The anticipated countryside uprising in Buganda did not materialize and a few hours later a beaming Obote met the press to relish his victory.
 The Kabaka escaped over the palace walls and was transported into exile in London by supporters.
 He died there three years later.

 1966–1971 (before the coup).
 In 1966, following a power struggle between the Obote-led government and King Muteesa, Obote suspended the constitution and removed the ceremonial president and vice-president.
 In 1967, a new constitution proclaimed Uganda a republic and abolished the traditional kingdoms.
 Obote was declared the president.